The voice of UK gamers

 Do I get any material benefits from being a supporter?

 You get a nice warm fuzzy glow.
 But as we are not a commercial organisation, it’s not like having a subscription to a product or service.
-We don’t offer any material benefits such as free merch, products, discounts or event access to our supporters.
+We don’t offer any material benefits such as free merch, products, discounts or exclusive event access to our supporters.

 Do you make any money from this?